 Initial investment

-From IoT sensors and platforms to edge computing and artificial intelligence, you need the right infrastructure — and this proves an early stumbling block.
+From IoT development services and sensors to edge computing and artificial intelligence, you need the right infrastructure — and this proves an early stumbling block.
 For many, these technologies represent a significant start-up investment that won’t necessarily deliver a direct ROI.
 However, the enormous savings that result from reduced rework, increased effective collaboration, and minimized travel expenses more than compensate for the investment.

 Organizational silos